jeffreykegler/hoonlint/misc/whitespace.md

 Each backdented hoon is a row.
 For each row,
-The sequence composed of the rune-ish of the hoon, followed by its runechildren in lexical order, is siloed.
+The sequence composed of the rune of the hoon, followed by its runechildren in lexical order, is siloed.